‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 ENERGY

-The Energy Sector consists of widely-diverse and geographically-dispersed critical assets and systems that are often interdependent of one another.
-This critical infrastructure is divided into three interrelated segments or subsectors—electricity, oil, and natural gas—to include the production, refining, storage, and distribution of oil, gas, and electric power, except for hydroelectric and commercial nuclear power facilities and pipelines.
-The Energy Sector supplies fuels to the transportation industry, electricity to households and businesses, and other sources of energy that are integral to growth and production across the Nation.
-In turn, it depends on the Nation’s transportation, information technology, communications, finance, water, and government infrastructures.
+The Energy sector consists of widely diverse and geographically dispersed critical assets and systems that are often interdependent of one another.
+This critical infrastructure is divided into three interrelated segments or subsectors — electricity, oil, and natural gas — to include the production, refining, storage, and distribution of oil, gas, and electric power, except for hydroelectric and commercial nuclear power facilities and pipelines.
+The energy sector supplies fuels to the transportation industry, electricity to households and businesses, and other sources of energy that are integral to growth and production across the nation.
+In turn, it depends on the nation’s transportation, information technology, communications, finance, water, and government infrastructures.

-Essential Workforce – Electricity industry:
+Essential Workforce: Electricity industry

 - Workers who maintain, ensure, or restore the generation, transmission, and distribution of electric power, including call centers, utility workers, reliability engineers and fleet maintenance technicians